Praying in Tongues Benefits

 The Apostle Paul advocates, "Praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints …" (Ephesians 6:18).

 Understanding the exact meaning of the words you've spoken is not possible while praying in an unknown tongue, as you're speaking mysteries to God.
-However, with experience, you can often sense the focus of the Holy Spirit's prayer, and it will sometimes affect the tone and intensity of your spoken delivery.
+However, you can often sense the focus of the Holy Spirit's prayer, and it will sometimes affect the tone and intensity of your spoken delivery.

 You will begin to sense whether you are edifying yourself or interceding for a particular person or circumstance.
 You will also know when you're engaged in intercession, breakthrough, spiritual warfare, or worshiping God.